pclalv/crystal-key-item-randomizer/README.md

   - seems okay, but it forces the player to start the Radio Tower to get Surf from the Ice Path
 - progressive fishing rods
-- update index
-  - let people know that you can get to E4 via Viridian merely by reaching viridian
 - see if there's an easy and general way to improve trainer AI
 - implement new trainer card page to view kanto badges